dineshreddy36/Hackathon-Spring-2016/Presentation/impress.js-master/README.md

-This is web based PPT and now MS Office PPT.
-Please download it and run index.html file in the browser to view it.
+This is web based PPT and not MS Office PPT.
+Please download entire folder and run index.html file in the browser to view it.